Bacillus subtilis spores, Malachite green staining

 Growth temperature from 5-15 ºC to 40-50 ºC.
 Optimum growth temperature 28-30 ºC.

-Aerobic, do not grow anaerobically.
-Grow in 2%, 5% & 7% NaCl.
-NaCl is not required
+Grows in 2%, 5% and 7% NaCl.
+NaCl is not required for growth.
+On agar media

-for growth.
-Agar media: colonies round or irregular; surface dull; become thick and
+colonies are round or irregular; surface dull; become thick and opaque; may be

-opaque; may be wrinkled (rugose) and may become cream-colored or brown.
+wrinkled (rugose) and may become cream-colored or brown.
+Features of colonies

 Pigments, varying from cream through yellow, orange, pink and red, to brown or black,